 We will not normally assist with objects from outside Yorkshire, or those which have been privately purchased.
 In the event that we do not have appropriate in-house expertise for your particular query, we will endeavour to give details of other sources that may be helpful.

-In the first instance, please contact us including as much detail as possible, and good quality photographs of any item you would like us to identify.
+In the first instance, please call 01904 687687, including as much detail as possible, and good quality photographs of any item you would like us to identify.
 We may ask you to bring the item in, and leave it with us for up to a month, so that we can examine it.